Boahan/CODSOFT/README.md

 ### Copyright

+All of my projects are licensed under the MIT License.
 Copyright &copy; 2023 Shaswat Gusain